 Tiva C series TM4C123G (MCU:TM4C1233H6PM)Launchpad is updated version of Stellaris Launchpad LM4F120 (MCU: LM4F120H5QR).
-Practically this is due TI’s choice to change name of product line.
-Such action led to some confusion especially for software developers.
-This means that software libraries had to be renamed, software tool adapted and so on.
-Since this work is most renaming things from one point this is easy task, from another point it may be tricky to check all corners.
-So if you just in to Texas Instruments ARM Cortex microcontrollers, it is better to start with Tiva C series and forget Stellaris.
-Otherwise this might get confusing to switch from one to another.
+Practically this is due to TI’s choice to change the name of the product line.
+Such action led to some confusion, especially for software developers.
+This means that software libraries had to be renamed, software tools adapted, and so on.
+Since this work is most renaming things from one point, this is an easy task; from another point, it may be tricky to check all corners.
+So if you just into Texas Instruments ARM Cortex microcontrollers, it is better to start with the Tiva C series and forget Stellaris.
+Otherwise, this might get confusing to switch from one to another.

-At the moment TivaWare 1.1 still has some issues due to migration, but most things sould work fine.
-So lets try to create a project template for Eclipse IDE and Sourcery Codebench Lite GCC compiler tools.
-First you need to download and install Eclipse with CDT C/C++ tools (Eclipse Indigo includes this).
-Next you need to install latest Mentor Sourcery Codebench Lite.
-Also download and extract TivaWare for C series, where all libraries and examples are located.
-In order to Flash microcontroller download LM Flash Programmer.
+At the moment, TivaWare 1.1 still has some issues due to migration, but most things should work fine.
+Let’s try to create a project template for Eclipse IDE and Sourcery Codebench Lite GCC compiler tools.
+First, you need to download and install Eclipse with CDT C/C++ tools (Eclipse Indigo includes this).
+Next, you need to install the latest Mentor Sourcery Codebench Lite.
+Also, download and extract TivaWare for the C series, where all libraries and examples are located.
+To Flash microcontroller, download LM Flash Programmer.
 Other materials and introduction videos are here.
-So you need everything except CCS.
+So it would help if you had everything except CCS.

 Lets start putting template together.
 First launch Eclipse and select workplace where project will be created: